arslonbekXX/pdp-21-vercel/README.md

      ✅ How to create Promise ? 👍
      ✅ Promise States (pending, fulfilled, rejected) 👍 ✅ Promise resolve and reject 👍
-     ✅ then
+     ✅ then 👍
-     ✅ catch
+     ✅ catch 👍
-     ✅ finally
+     ✅ finally 👍
      ✅ Promise.all
-     ✅ Promise.rice
+     ✅ Promise.race
      ✅ Promise.allSettled

 ## Replacing Callbacks with Promises